-With that said, the G Loomis E6X rod is still not cheap starting at around $179 but it is one heck of a quality rod that any serious fisherman would love to own and it is less than half the price of their flagship series of rods, the G Loomis NRX.
+With that said, the G Loomis E6X rod is still not cheap, starting at around $179, but it is one heck of a quality rod that any serious fisherman would love to own, and it is less than half the price of their flagship series of rods, the G Loomis NRX.

-For those of you who have a mid-range budget and are looking to step up to what I would call a medium price rod, you can not go wrong with the G Loomis E6X rod.
+For those of you who have a mid-range budget and are looking to step up to what I would call a medium-price rod, you can not go wrong with the G Loomis E6X rod.

 Features

-These rods come in both the standard E6X version that is designed for both fresh and saltwater which is easily identifiable by the bright lime green graphics as well as the Inshore Saltwater series that has more subdued ocean blue graphics.
+These rods come in both the standard E6X version that is designed for both fresh and saltwater, which is easily identifiable by the bright lime green graphics as well as the Inshore Saltwater series that has more subdued ocean blue graphics.

-Carbon fiber rod blank – The rod blank uses a multi-taper technology that incorporates low resin with a high strain rate carbon fiber that is both lightweight and very strong at the same time.
+The rod blank uses a multi-taper technology that incorporates low resin with a high strain rate carbon fiber that is both lightweight and very strong at the same time.

 A single mandrel with multiple tapers is used on E6X rods to create uniform wall thickness and minimize weak points in the blank, resulting in precise action and amazing sensitivity.

 The butt is composed of a composite cork that is of a slightly higher density that is comfortable when placed against the midsection when fighting a larger fish.
-If you prefer to have a split handle design as you like the balance better, then you can go with the standard E6X model – look for the bright green graphics.
+If you prefer a split handle design as you like the balance better, then you can go with the standard E6X model – look for the bright green graphics.

 Features at a Glance